- Map & Itinerary

 Two nights accommodation are included as part of your Ben Nevis & Great Glen Way Challenge.
-On your first night in Inverness you will be staying in a 3 star hotel on a twin share basis.
+On your first night in Inverness you will be staying in a guesthouse in twin share basis.
 On the second night you will be staying in a local hostel and will be allocated single sex dorm rooms.

 If you would prefer a single room please let us know asap and we will make the arrangements for you dependent on availability and the hostel.
 There will be an additional cost for this room dependent on the hotel and hostel, therefore please get in touch with us for further info at email@example.com.

 You will need to make your own way to the hotel in Inverness Scotland.
 We recommend taking the train to reduce carbon emissions.
 The closest train station is Inverness and there are direct trains available from London Kings Cross station.
 A transfer can be provided from the train station to your accommodation if pre-booked with us one month in advance of the trip which is at a set time.
 Further information will be provided once you have booked.

 Two breakfasts, two lunches and one dinner are included in your Scottish Highlands Adventure.
 If you have any dietary requirements, please let us know one month prior to your event start date.
 Please note, dinner is not provided on the night of your arrival.
 Please bring your own water bottles or camelbaks/platypus (or similar) and flasks (if you wish to take a hot drink during your event) and refill to avoid the need of purchasing plastic water bottles.